openownership/bods-dev-handbook/translations.md

 Complete the following steps to get your system set up to undergo the workflow outlined above (assumes Ubuntu 18.04.2 LTS or similar):

   * set up an account and join the ODSC organization in Transifex
-  * create and configuring a new project in Transifex
+  * create and configure a new project in Transifex
   * clone the repositories to manage the workflow
   * install and configure the Transifex client